peterhinch/micropython-async/TUTORIAL.md

 the appropriate time has yielded.
 The amount of uncertainty depends on the design of the application, but is likely to be on the order of tens of ms.

-Very precise delays may be issued by using the ``utime.sleep`` functions.
+Very precise delays may be issued by using the ``utime`` functions ``sleep_ms`` and ``sleep_us``.
 These are best suited for short delays as the scheduler will be unable to schedule other coros while the delay is in progress.

 # 3 Synchronisation

 There is often a need to provide synchronisation between coros.
 A common example is to avoid what are known as "race conditions" where multiple coros compete to access a single resource.
-An example is provided in the ``aledflash.py`` program and discussed in [the docs](./README.md).
+An example is provided in the ``astests.py`` program and discussed in [the docs](./DRIVERS.md).
 Another hazard is the "deadly embrace" where two coros wait on the other's completion.

 In simple applications these are often addressed with global flags.
 A more